-Have to Use a Mix of Currencies
+Have To Use 2 Currencies

 The Riel is the official currency of Cambodia.
-The US Dollar is used for anything greater than 1 dollar.
-If change is less than 1 dollar, you will get Riel.
+Also, the US Dollar is used for anything greater than 1 dollar.
+If the change is less than 1 dollar, you will get Riel.

-In some cases, you will be paying for things in 2 currencies.
+In some cases, you will be paying for things in 2 different currencies.
 It takes a while to figure it out, as the Riel starts to build up.

-The Internet in General is Just Awful
+The Internet Is Generally Awful

 Don’t expect to get great WiFi in Cambodia.
-A lot of hostels and hotel provide interest access but it generally poor and unstable.
-At best at times you’re doing well to check your emails.
-In saying that there is aways the option to but a local sim for 2 Dollars and 2G data for 7 days for another 1 dollar.
+A lot of hostels and hotels provide interest access but it generally poor and unstable.

+Sometimes at the best of times, you are doing well to be able to check your emails.
+In saying that there is always the option to buy a local sim for 2 Dollars and 2G data for 7 days for another 1 dollar.
 And use your phone as a hotshot.

 The toilets are not the best in some cases pretty awful.
-The public toilets are used by loads of tourists and locals each day and the toilets are not regularly maintained, expect to be shocked.
+The public toilets are used by loads of tourists and locals each day.
+Plus the toilets are not regularly maintained, expect to be shocked.

 Remember, to always begin a toilet roll with you everywhere in Cambodia.